hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Them always – two instances I have seen,
 >
-> At Bow street, and Saint Martin's lane,
+> At Bow street, and Saint Martin's lane, I mean[^190]:

->
+[^190]: The whole company at the assembly rooms in Saint Martin's Lane, and at Duke's Court, Bow Street, were lately taken up on warrants under the Act before referred to.
+From the latter place where a masquerade was held) several were committed as vagabonds to the house of correction — the proprietors escaped in both instances; but such of the company as were not committed, were publicly exposed and reprimanded.

-> I mean: Where the whole company were lately caught,
+> Where the whole company were lately caught,
 >
 > And to the magistrate by force were brought;
 >